 The financial statements of the associates are prepared for the same reporting period as the Company.
-Where necessary, adjustments are made to bring its accounting policies in line with the Company.
+When necessary, adjustments are made to bring its accounting policies in line with the Company.

-After application of the equity method, the Company determines whether it is necessary to recognise an additional impairment loss on the Company's investment in associates.
-The Company determines at each reporting date, whether there is any objective evidence that the investment in the associates is impaired.
-If this is the case, the Company calculates the amount of impairment as the difference between the recoverable amount of the associates and its carrying value and recognises the amount in the income statement.
+After application of the equity method, the Company determines whether it is necessary to recognise an impairment loss on its investment in its associate.
+At each reporting date, the Company determines whether there is objective evidence that the investment in the associate is impaired.
+If there is such evidence, the Company calculates the amount of impairment as the difference between the recoverable amount of the associate and its carrying value, and then recognises the loss as 'Share of profit of an associate' in the statement of income.

-Upon loss of significant influence over the associates, the Company measures and recognises any remaining investment at its fair value.
-Any difference between the carrying amount of the associates upon loss of significant influence and the fair value of the remaining investment and proceeds from disposal is recognised in the income statement.
+Upon loss of significant influence over the associate, the Company measures and recognises any retained investment at its fair value.
+Any difference between the carrying amount of the associate upon loss of significant influence and the fair value of the retained investment and proceeds from disposal is recognised in the statement of income.